IT code of practice regulations

 9. Monitoring

-• perform academic and administrative functions
+• performing academic and administrative functions.

-• investigate alleged misconduct
+• investigate alleged misconduct.

 The University will comply with lawful requests for information from government and law enforcement agencies.